 Checking your credit report and score is essential so that you know where you stand with your credit.
 Getting a copy of your credit report will also reveal any erroneous information that could negatively impact your credit.

 So, scour your report — everything from the spelling of your name, the amount of your loans and your credit accounts (both open and closed).
 If you find an inaccuracy, each of the three credit bureaus (Experian, TransUnion and Equifax) have simple steps you can take to dispute anything unfamiliar on your report.

-And, here’s another layer of protection: Switch to a bank that will send you real-time text message alerts each time a transaction is made.
+And, here’s another layer of protection: Switch to a bank account that will send you real-time alerts each time a transaction is made.